B2B eCommerce platform: The definitive 2022 guide

 Better customer retention

-A B2B e commerce platform is a great tool to improve customer retention.
-First and foremost, because your retailers prefer to order via a B2B order portal as described above.
+A B2B e-commerce platform is a great tool to improve customer retention.
+First and foremost, your retailers prefer to order via a B2B order portal as described above.

 Many retailers are actually willing to change a supplier based on whether they offer a digital order solution or not.